Two-step phantom relaxation of out-of-time-ordered correlations in random circuits: Conclusion

-We find such phantom-eigenvalue relaxation for brick-wall circuits with dual unitary as well as with generic gates $W$, and for periodic or open boundary conditions.
-Phantoms are also found for the staircases configuration with open boundary conditions.
+We find such two-step phantom relaxation for brick-wall circuits with dual unitary (i.e., XXZ type) as well as with generic two-qubit gates, and for periodic or open boundary conditions.
+Phantoms are also found for the staircases configuration with open boundary conditions and dual unitary type gates; see Table~\ref{tab:overview} for an overview.
+We numerically observe that the phantom eigenvalue $\lambda_{\rm ph}$ is equal to the 2nd largest eigenvalue of $M$ of a different circuit that can have different boundary conditions as well as different gates configuration (theoretical reasons for that are at present not understood).

 For circuits with open boundary conditions we demonstrate that up to a time-shift all different circuit geometries, i.e., brick-wall, staircases, etc., have the same OTOC dynamics.
 We also numerically verify that the dynamics is self-averaging, that is, one will get a phantom relaxation even for a single random circuit realization, and even without spatial or time independence of single-qubit random unitaries.
 An explicit randomness therefore seems not to be essential.
 This leaves an interesting possibility that a similar phenomenon could be observed also in in other systems, for instance in Floquet models.

 The important message therefore is that: (i) when one deals with finite non-Hermitian matrices the leading eigenvalue might not give the correct asymptotic dynamics, and (ii) that this leads to a two-step relaxation process with a sudden discontinuous transition in the relaxation rate at a time when the light-cone hits the site in question for the second time (either due to a reflection from a boundary for open boundaries, or due to a wrapping around for periodic boundary conditions).
 On the mathematical level it is therefore due to the fact that boundary conditions apparently can affect the leading relevant eigenvalue in a nontrivial way.
 While we do obtain some exact properties of the Markovian matrix, like a conjectured exact expression for $\lambda_2$ in the case of periodic boundary conditions, much remains to be understood, in particular under which physical conditions one gets such a two-step relaxation.